bazilinskyy/text-crowdsourced/README.md

 Standard deviation of willingness to cross.
 Colours show stimuli that were presented in both English and Spanish.

-![mean willingness to sd willingness to cross](https://github.com/bazilinskyy/text-crowdsourced/blob/main/figures/scatter-text-en-mean.jpg?raw=true)
+![mean willingness to sd willingness to cross](https://github.com/bazilinskyy/text-crowdsourced/blob/main/figures/scatter-text-en-mean.jpg?raw=true) eHMIs with a compellingness score smaller than 5%.
-Mean willingness to cross over SD of willingness to cross of eHMIs in English.
 Colours denote the type of eHMIs: green=egocentric, black=allocentric, red=egocentric and allocentric.

 ![response willingness to cross for usa and ven](https://github.com/bazilinskyy/text-crowdsourced/blob/main/figures/response-time-usa-ven.jpg?raw=true)
 Median response time for participants from USA and Venezuela.